internetarchive/dweb-mirror/README.md

 ### Key Notes
 #### Crawling via Dweb
-The crawler is transport agnostic, it will as happily crawl the collection via IPFS as via HTTP, and does this transparantly via the dweb-archive > dweb-objects > dweb-transport libraries.
+The crawler is transport agnostic, it will as happily crawl the collection via IPFS as via HTTP, and does this transparently via the dweb-archive > dweb-objects > dweb-transport libraries.
 Ideally - though not initially - this could work in a scenario where access to IA is blocked.